swiss-territorial-data-lab/regbl-poc/README.md

     $ ./regbl-bootstrap -s .../regbl_process -g .../RegBL/GEB.dsv -e .../RegBL/EIN.dsv

 which reads the _RegBL_ _GEB_ and _EIN_ databases to extract the relevant buildings information based on the defined geographical area through the 3D raster descriptor.
+Note that specifying the _EIN_ database is not mandatory.
+In case the _EIN_ database is not provided, the entries of the buildings are not considered for the deduction of their construction date.

 The [_detection_](src/regbl-detect) process can then takes place :

     $ ./regbl-detect -s .../regbl_process